-Students who primarily enroll in evening, online, blended, or weekend courses are considered non-traditional students and will be assigned to Continuing Education services.
-Non-degree students who take courses for professional development will also be assigned to Continuing Education for advising and Continuing Education services.
+Students who primarily enroll part time in the evening, online, blended, or weekend courses are considered non-traditional students and will be assigned to Continuing Education services.
+Non-degree and part-time students who take courses for professional development will also be assigned to Continuing Education for advising and Continuing Education services.